petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

 Doing a closure is as simple as stuffing the property into an instance variable (`var`) and using that instance variable in your `PipeTo` call, instead of the field or property defined on your actor.

-Here's an example of closing over the `Sender` propery:
+Here's an example of closing over the `Sender` property:

 ```csharp
 Receive<BeginProcessFeed>(feed =>